The House on the Rock

 Spring Green, Wisconsin - What do you get when you combine one wealthy man’s fantasy, an eccentric architect, your dad’s basement, and a dash of mythology?
 According to my friend Josh, you get the most American place in America.

-So, when my buddy Joshua pitched a road trip to the House on the Rock to me on the Fourth of July, I acquiesced.
+So, when my buddy Joshua pitched a road trip to The House on the Rock for the Fourth of July, I acquiesced.

-“You’ll love House on the Rock,” he says in a way that sounds like he’s trying to convince himself rather than stating a fact.
+“You’ll love House on the Rock,” he says with an air of persuasion rather than fact.
 "It's the best American monument because it represents both the good and bad of America.”

 A brief bit of history: The House on the Rock, which opened to the public in the late 1950s, is the brainchild of Alex Jordan Jr., an eccentric recluse who, legend has it, built the house to spite Frank Lloyd Wright.